 Director Categorical Standard Description of Relationship Barry Diller Immaterial Sales/ Purchases The Board examined payments made by the Company to IAC/InterActiveCorp and its subsidiaries ("IAC") where Barry Diller, one of our Directors, is Chairman of the Board and Senior Executive.
 The Board determined that the relationship was not material since (i) the amounts involved were less than 1% of the consolidated gross revenues of both the Company and IAC, (ii) the payments were for online advertising and digital media promotions in the ordinary course of business and (iii) the Company has had a relationship with the predecessors of IAC for many years prior to Mr. Diller's service as a Director of the Company.
 Evan G. Greenberg Immaterial Sales/ Purchases The Board examined payments made by the Company to ACE Limited and its subsidiaries ("ACE") where Evan G. Greenberg, one of our Directors, was Chairman and Chief Executive Officer until ACE Limited acquired The Chubb Corporation in January 2016.
 The combined company has been named Chubb Limited and Mr. Greenberg is its Chairman and Chief Executive Officer.
 This relationship is described on page 42.
 The Board determined that the relationship between Mr. Greenberg and ACE was not material since (i) the amounts involved were less than 1% of the consolidated gross revenues of both the Company and ACE, (ii) the payments were for insurance-related products and services in the ordinary course of business and (iii) the Company has had a relationship with ACE for many years prior to Mr. Greenberg's service as a Director of the Company.
 The Board also examined payments made by the Company to C.V.
 Starr and Co., Inc. where Mr. Greenberg's father is Chairman and Chief Executive Officer and a brother is Executive Vice President.
-The Board determined that the relationship with C.V.
-Starr and Co., Inc. where Mr. Grienberg's course of business and (iii) the payments involved were less than \$1 million, (ii) the payments were for insurance-related products and services in the ordinary course of business and company to C.V.
-Starr and Co., Inc. Norther Mr. Greenberg's father is Chairman and Chief Executive Officer and a brother is Executive Vice President.
-The Board determined that the relationship was not material since (i) the amounts involved were less than \$1 million, (ii) the payments were for insurance-related products and services in the ordinary course of business and (iii) the Company.
+The Board determined that the relationship was not material since (i) the amounts involved were less than \$1 million, (ii) the payments were for insurance-related products and services in the ordinary course of business and (iii) the Company has had a relationship with C.V.
+Starr and Co., Inc. prior to Mr. Greenberg's service as a Director of the Company.
 In addition to the coverage previously provided by ACE, Chubb Limited will continue to provide the Company with the same coverage that The Chubb Corporation had provided prior to its acquisition by ACE Limited.
 Peter V. Ueberroth Immaterial Sales/ Purchases The Board examined payments made by the Company to Preferred Hotels & Resorts, where Mr. Ueberroth's brother and sister-in-law are executive officers and have an ownership interest greater than 10%.
 The Board determined that this indirect relationship was not material since (i) the amounts involved were less than \$1 million and (ii) although the ownership interest is greater than 10%, the amounts involved are less than \$200,000 and determined to be immaterial to Mr. Ueberroth, his brother and his sister-in-law and did not affect Mr. Ueberroth's independence.